-Kiki’s subject matters expanded passed the blocks of Brooklyn and subways of New York to other parts of the world. —telling the story of strangers willing to offer a face and a story filled with love, inspiration and sometimes heartbreak— proving we are more alike than not.
+Kiki has taken her lens beyond Brooklyn and into the underground subways photographing musicians in her photo series Subway Songbirds and to other parts of the world like the photo series, Hecho en Mexico exhibiting Mexico City’s beauty & charm.
+Her street photography often focuses on telling the story of strangers willing to offer a face and a story filled with love, inspiration and sometimes heartbreak— proving we are more alike than not.